chapel-lang/chapel/doc/platforms/cray.rst

    For CS\ |trade| series systems, see :ref:`readme-infiniband` for information about using Chapel with InfiniBand.

-   Other configuration environment variables such as ``CHPL_MEM`` can also be set, but this is more typical when doing internal development.
-   For production work the configuration scripts should always select an appropriate default for these.

-   Note that the Cray-specific settings of ``muxed`` tasking and ``ugni`` communications cannot be selected when building Chapel from source, because the corresponding runtime layers are not distributed in source form.
-These settings can only be selected when using the pre-built Chapel module.
+   Note that the Cray-specific settings of ``muxed`` tasking cannot be selected when building Chapel from source, because the corresponding runtime layer is not distributed in source form.

 6) Make sure you're in the top-level chapel/ directory and make/re-make the